 4. 33% of user think that the outcome is not aligned with the user’s expectation

-We also ran a usability test and summarized the following four problems:
+We also conducted a usability test and user research, during which I was responsible for interviewing users.
+Based on the findings, I summarized the following four key issues:

 1. Users are unsure about the usage status → Lack of real-time feedback leads to a gap in user experience.